Skip to main content

 About Sierra Calderona

-Sierra Calderona Natural Park protects a Mediterranean mountain range between Valencia and Castellon provinces, encompassing approximately 18,019 hectares of rugged terrain rising to 907 meters at Alt del Garbí.
-The park separates the Camp de Turia and Horta Nord lowlands from the Camp de Morvedre, creating a green mountain barrier visible from Valencia city just 20 kilometers to the south.
-Its accessibility from the metropolitan area makes it an important recreational resource while preserving significant ecological values including some of the best cork oak and holm oak forests in the Valencia region.
+Sierra Calderona Natural Park protects a Mediterranean mountain range between Valencia and Castellón provinces, encompassing approximately 18,019 hectares of rugged terrain rising to 907 metres at El Gorgo, the park's highest summit.
+[1] The park separates the Camp de Túria and Horta Nord lowlands from the Camp de Morvedre, creating a green mountain barrier visible from Valencia city just 20 kilometres to the south.
+Its accessibility from the metropolitan area makes it an important recreational resource while preserving significant ecological values including cork oak and holm oak forests.

 Wildlife Ecosystems